Louisiana Tech Bulldogs football: Maxie Lambright era (1967–1978)

+1970 saw the Bulldogs take a step back following Bradshaw's move to the NFL, stumbling to a 2–8 record.
+However, the following 4 years are generally regarded by Tech fans as the golden era of the program.
+Moving to the Southland Conference, this period saw the Bulldogs win 4 straight conference championships, a regional championship in 1971 and 1972, and 3 national championships from 1972 to 1974.
+In 1971, Tech finished with a number 4 ranking in the final Division II poll, and a win over Eastern Michigan in the Pioneer Bowl.
+1972 saw a perfect 12–0 record, a final ranking of number 2, and the Mideast championship in the Grantland Rice Bowl.
+This all culminated in the National Football Foundation College Division National Championship.
+In 1973, the College Division was split into Divisions II and III, and the postseason bowl system was replaced by an 8–team playoff.
+This year saw the Bulldogs win the first Division II national championship over Western Kentucky, their first undisputed national championship.
+The 1974 team found itself in the playoff once again but lost in the semifinals to eventual champion Central Michigan.
+However, the final UPI was published before the postseason, in which Louisiana Tech was ranked first.
+As such, the Bulldogs claim the 1974 national championship.
+1974 was also the final season of All-American defensive end Fred Dean, who went on to have a very successful NFL career.

+The rest of Lambright's tenure two additional conference championships, and a win in the 1977 Independence Bowl.
+Lambright retired as Louisiana Tech's head football coach following the 1978 season, leaving with 3 national championships, 7 conference championships, and a 95–36–2 record.

-Larry Beightol Era (1979)
+Larry Beightol era (1979)

 Arkansas offensive line coach Larry Beightol succeeded Lambright.
 Tech suffered one of its worst seasons in school history under Beightol, finishing with a 3–8 record in 1979.
 Beightol was fired after a 1–9 start to the 1979 season, and endured mass defections from players who had previously competed in the last two Independence Bowls.
-Pat Patterson served as interim head coach for the final game of the season, winning 13-10 over local rival Northeast Louisiana.
+Longtime Tech baseball and assistant football coach Pat Patterson served as the interim head coach for the final game of the season, winning 13–10 over local rival Northeast Louisiana.

 Billy Brewer era (1980–1982)

-Southeastern Louisiana head coach Billy Brewer replaced Beightol and was head coach at Louisiana Tech from 1980 through 1982, posting a record of 19 wins, 15 losses, and 1 tie.
-His last season at Tech (1982) saw his Bulldogs win the Southland Conference title with a 10–3 record.
-They lost to Delaware 17–0 in the first round of the Division I-AA (now Football Championship Subdivision) playoffs.
-Brewer's success with the Bulldogs led to interest from many I-A (now FBS) schools for their head football coaching positions.
-Brewer accepted an offer from Ole Miss after the 1982 season.
+Southeastern Louisiana head coach Billy Brewer replaced Beightol and was head coach at Louisiana Tech from 1980 to 1982, posting a record of 19–15–1.
+His last season at Tech saw the Bulldogs win the Southland Conference title with a 10–3 record.
+Earning a bid to the Division I-AA playoffs the second-seeded Bulldogs made it to the semifinals before losing to Delaware 17–0.
+Brewer's success with the Bulldogs led to interest from many I-A schools, culminating with Brewer accepting an offer from Ole Miss after the 1982 season.